quanweiliu/KnowCL/README.md

 A Universal Knowledge Embedded Contrastive Learning Framework for Hyperspectral Image Classification

-Noting: I weil update the train.py file when this paper is published sucefully.
+**Noting**: I weil update the train.py file when this paper is published sucefully.